Woman alleging rape denies she ‘watered down’ knowledge of rugby players

 The complainant highlighted that “those words are not mine”.

-When asked if she had “watered down” either her following of rugby or knowledge of people who played she said: “Not at all”.
+When asked if she had “watered down” either her following of rugby or knowledge of people who played she said: “Not at all.
+I have not watered down anything”.

 “I don’t follow Ulster rugby, I don’t follow Irish rugby either,” she added.